Nonprofit organization: Management

 Most nonprofits have staff that work for the organization, possibly using volunteers to perform the nonprofit's services under the direction of the paid staff.
 Nonprofits must be careful to balance the salaries paid to staff against the money paid to provide services to the nonprofit's beneficiaries.
 Organizations whose salary expenses are too high relative to their program expenses may face regulatory scrutiny.

 Some have the misconception that nonprofit organizations may not make a profit.
 Although the goal of nonprofits is not specifically to maximize profits, they still have to operate as a fiscally responsible business.
 They must manage their income (grants, donations, and income from services) and expenses so as to remain a fiscally viable entity.
 Nonprofits have the responsibility of focusing on being professional and financially responsible, replacing self-interest and profit motive with mission motive.

 Though nonprofits are managed differently from for-profit businesses, they have felt pressure to be more businesslike.
 To combat private and public business growth in the public service industry, some nonprofits have modeled their business management and mission, shifting their reason of existing to establish sustainability and growth.

 Setting effective missions is a key for the successful management of nonprofit organizations.
 There are three important conditions for effective mission: opportunity, competence, and commitment.

 One way of managing the sustainability of nonprofit organizations is to establish strong relations with donor groups.
 This requires a donor marketing strategy, something many nonprofits lack.
 Nonprofit organizations need to motivate staff, maintain and communicate a vision, set a strategic direction, manage change effectively, and provide a safe working environment for employees, volunteers, and visitors.
 These issues are comparable to those affecting a commercial business but factors which place a nonprofit organization at risk have been identified such as lack of direction or clear purpose, over-centralized management and decision-making, and lack of engagement with staff.

+Political partisanship has been observed among the leadership of some nonprofit organizations.